How to validate your startup idea - 7 methods explained

 Let’s face it.
 Startup ideas are a dime a dozen.
 Everyone these days seems to have the next great idea which will bring them fame and fortune.
 Spoiler alert, they won’t.
 Yet for those intrepid souls who persevere through the ideation phase of their startup, how does one get to the minimum viable product?
 How can you tell if your startup idea is validated?

-We are teaming up with Kernal to address this very topic.
+We are teaming up with Kernal to address how to validate a business idea.
 Kernal allows you to take your startup idea from a napkin idea to an exit.
 It is a private community where you can not only build in public, but find users, investors, co-founders, and more.
 You can apply for access here.

 Here we go.